yupyom/src2tex-go-v2.236/README_en.md

 This is a complete rewrite in Go, based on version 2.12 of `src2tex` — a C program originally developed by Prof. Kazuo Amano (Mathematics, Josai University) in 1992.

-The version number follows the decimal expansion of √5, approaching the true value with each release.
+The version number follows the decimal expansion of $\sqrt 5$, approaching the true value with each release.
 The current version is **2.236**.

 The previous version aimed to stay close to the original behavior.
 This version updates the architecture for modern LaTeX, targeting current TeX engines.
 See ARCHITECTURE_en.md and NOTE_en.md for details.